UCL/research-computing-with-cpp/02cpp1/sec02PassByValueOrReference.md

 ---
-title: 'Pass by Value' and 'Pass by Reference'
+title: Pass by Value and Pass by Reference
 ---

 Estimated Reading Time: 15 minutes

-# 'Pass by Value' and 'Pass by Reference'
+# Pass by Value and Pass by Reference

 Variables can be passed to functions in two ways in C++: "pass by value" and "pass by reference".
 This choice significantly alters both the behaviour and the performance of a function.